Serjeant-at-arms: The Royal Household

 Serjeants-at-arms with their maces, travelling back to Buckingham Palace from Westminster after the State Opening of Parliament.

 In addition to the above-mentioned officers there are other serjeants-at-arms who attend the sovereign on state occasions, a remnant of the body established by Richard I (though today their role is purely ceremonial).
 Usually, members of the Royal Household who serve as serjeants-at-arms have had the office bestowed on them as a mark of distinction for long and meritorious service.

 Insignia

 The mace serves as a symbol of royal and parliamentary authority.
 Ten maces are kept in the Jewel House at the Tower of London in addition to those kept by the House of Commons, the House of Lords and the Lord Chancellor.
-As well as carrying their maces, on state occasions each serjeant-at-arms wears a collar of esses as a symbol of his or her office.
+As well as carrying their maces, on state occasions each serjeant-at-arms wears a collar of esses as a symbol of their office.
 (As a testament to the symbolic power of the insignia, when the Republic of Ireland declared independence from the United Kingdom at the First Dáil in 1919, one of the first decisions declared was that there was to be "no robes, no mace, no velveted sergeant-at-arms".)

 Whenever Parliament is dissolved, the mace is returned to St James's Palace and the serjeant-at-arms reverts to being a member of the Royal Household.